| Type: | Package |

 The method

-returns a boolean indicating if the set containsval
+hasreturns a boolean indicating if the set containsval. union(rset)-

 The method

-, an instance of some class in the package, with its elements, and returns a new union set of the two. intersection(rset)
+unionmerges the elements inrset, an instance of some class in the package, with its elements, and returns a new union set of the two. intersection(rset)-

 The method

-returns a new intersection set (RSet) of the current set andrset
+intersectionreturns a new intersection set (RSet) of the current set andrset, an instance of some class in the package. difference(rset)-

 The method

-, an instance of some class in the package (current instance minusrset
+differencereturns a new difference set (RSet) of the current set andrset, an instance of some class in the package (current instance minusrset). subset(rset)-

 The method

-returns a boolean indicating if the current set is a subset ofrset
+subsetreturns a boolean indicating if the current set is a subset ofrset, an instance of some class in the package. contains(rset)-

 The method